Hardly anyone I know has ever heard of the Elgiz Museum of Contemporary Art, so I really think it’s the best-hidden gem in Istanbul.

 Oh, this place was so special – 1500 square meters of awe!
 Remarkable how many of the works dealt with the topic of – female – freedom and self-determination.
 Outstanding – I was amazed.

-It was beginning of July and it got slowly quite hot on this white cobblestone-covered terrace with no shade.
+It was the beginning of July and it got slowly quite hot on this white cobblestone-covered terrace with no shade.
 Time to go.
 I squeezed myself back into the elevator – which unfortunately didn’t show any reaction to my button-pushing.
-Hm, what now?
+Hmm, what now?
 Out of the elevator.

 Standing between the seven orange figurines of Düzel’s work “Monads” at the terrace fence, I put my hand over my eyes and tried to see against the sunlight whether the parking guard could spot me.
 Nope, far too far.